himel2535/ai-model-inventory-manager-client/README.md

 <h4>📌 Project Overview :</h4>

 AI Model Inventory Manager is a modern full-stack web application built with React.js, Express.js, MongoDB, and Firebase Authentication.
-It allows users to add, edit, delete, purchase, and explore AI models in a secure and responsive environment.
+The platform allows users to add, edit, and delete their own AI models, explore and purchase models from others, all within a secure, private-route environment.

+--Users must be logged in to access private routes such as Add Model, My Models, and Purchased Models.

+--Any model added by a user is automatically stored in their My Models page.

+--Users can view details of other models and purchase them, which then appear in their Purchased Models page.

+--Only the creator of a model can update or delete it, ensuring data integrity and ownership.

-The platform simulates real-world AI model repositories like Hugging Face, Kaggle, and Model Zoo, providing a hands-on understanding of how AI models are stored, categorized, and managed.
-All sensitive actions are secured both on the frontend and backend using Firebase Authentication and token verification.
-The backend validates Firebase tokens for restricted operations, ensuring that only authorized users can perform CRUD actions or purchases.
+--All sensitive actions are secured on both frontend and backend using Firebase Authentication and token verification.

-This project demonstrates the integration of frontend and backend technologies, real-time UI updates, and robust security, making it an excellent project for developers looking to learn full-stack development with practical AI model management and secured backend concepts.
+The platform simulates real-world AI model repositories like Hugging Face, Kaggle, and Model Zoo, providing hands-on experience in managing, categorizing, and securing AI models.
+This project demonstrates full-stack integration, real-time UI updates, and robust security, making it an excellent example for developers learning practical AI model management and secure web application development.

 ---